What shows is what sells. — True for marketing a product, true for bringing in traffic to your website.

 4. Avoid Private Blog Networks (PNB)

 PBNs are a black-hat SEO tactic that involve creating a network of low-quality blogs solely for the purpose of linking to a target website.
 Avoid PBNs at all costs, as they can lead to severe penalties and loss of rankings.
+Moreover, 56% of businesses think the quality of links impacts the ranking rather than quantity of links.

 5. Don’t rely on spammy comments